🚧 Project Update: April 2026 🚧

-• Work hours from 7 a.m. to 3 p.m., Monday through Friday
+• Work hours are 7 a.m. to 3 p.m., Monday through Friday

-• Presence of heavy equipment and haul trucks in the area
+• Expect construction noise and heavy equipment in the area

 SITE LOCATION AND TRAFFIC CONTROL MAP